PoglyApp/pogly-documentation/use/beginnerGuide.md

 ## Modifying module settings

 If for whatever reason you need to modify the settings you set during module onboarding, you can find them in `Settings` -> `Owner` tab.
-Here you can also find the moderator list in case you need to remove a moderator while they're not connected.
-Currently the list does not show their username but this will be updated very soon.

 ## Keybinds